kjanani/codeathon/README.txt

 This feature is empty when there are no hashtags in the tweet.

 7.  user_location
 This corresponds to the 'location' key of the 'user' object.
-This is free text; the user will free to specify any location of choice.
+This is free text; the user is free to specify any location of choice.
 This feature was also modified to remove any commas and whitespaces to bring it to a CSV format.
 This feature is empty when the user has not specified any location.